 - Takes seven minutes to use, the longest on this list

 Moccamaster is well known for its high quality coffee makers, and the KBT does not disappoint.
 This brewer is competent, quick, and sexy (personal opinion).

-Although it won’t completely fill the carafe as quickly as the BUNN, it will fill a half carafe (enough for three cups of coffee) in no more than six minutes.
+Although it won’t completely fill the carafe as quickly as some of the other ones on this list, it will fill a half carafe (enough for three cups of coffee) in no more than six minutes.
 Compared to the other automatic brewers on this list the KBT is relatively slow; yet, what it lacks in speed, it makes up for in performance.